Skip to main content

 Traditional classroom-based offered at Maalot, Jerusalem, and other authorized locations.
 Distance learning and hybrid options available.

 Traditional classroom model

 Upon successful completion of the course, students will be able to: recognize Aristotelian principles of effective rhetoric to avoid the pitfalls of poor public speaking, substantiate hypotheses using research, prepare and deliver an appropriate speech for an occasion; use elocutionary verbal and non-verbal strategies, use presentation software and appear poised and confident in front of an audience; analyze speeches for rhetorical effectiveness; identify and avoid logical fallacies in speech; recognize and use major persuasion heuristics in speech.

-Topics covered: Aristotelian principles of rhetoric, foundational tools of successful speakers and, particularly, persuasive ones, skills to speak and argue well, acquire mastery of logical persuasion, understand the tools to elicit empathy, and research and present information authoritatively, understand and use non-verbal communication skills.
+Topics include: Aristotelian principles of rhetoric, foundational tools of successful speakers and, particularly, persuasive ones, skills to speak and argue well, acquire mastery of logical persuasion, understand the tools to elicit empathy, and research and present information authoritatively and use non-verbal communication skills.